cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

     export TF_VAR_location="${APP_APP_ENGINE_LOCATION}"
     ```

-2. Set the project ID where the Autoscaler state will be stored.
-The Autoscaler
-    state includes the timestamps when the scaling events were triggered for
-    each instance.

-    ```sh
-    export TF_VAR_state_project_id="${AUTOSCALER_PROJECT_ID}"
-    ```

-3. If you want to create a new Spanner instance for testing the Autoscaler, set
+2. If you want to create a new Spanner instance for testing the Autoscaler, set
     the following variable.
 The spanner instance that Terraform creates is named
     `autoscale-test`.